Letme/give-me-coinsMonitoringApp/README.md

 GMC.com Android monitoring app
 ================================

 Give-me-coins.com monitoring app is useful for monitoring your BTC, LTC or FTC workers.
+We also added support for VTC.
 It implements QR Code reader and save settings as well as whole pool monitoring tab.

 DEVELOPERS